 While we prefer students who have a master’s degree in counseling or an undergraduate degree in psychology, we welcome qualified applicants from many disciplines.

 Admission to the program is made using a faculty mentoring approach.
 Students are selected, in part, based on their fit with the research interests of specific professors.
 If accepted, you will join the program as advisees of these professors.
-Currently, the following professors are accepting incoming students:

 When applying, please indicate in your personal statement which of these professors you are interested in working with and why.